-Families will be asked to bring all-complete and return required information (as described in the reexamination notice) to the reexamination appointment PHA office.
+Families will be asked to complete and return required information (as described in the reexamination notice) before the deadline specified in the notice.
 The required information will include a PHA-designated reexamination form, and Authorization for the Release of Information/Privacy Act Notice, as well as supporting documentation related to the family's income, expenses, and family composition.